jhpyle/docassemble/_docs/installation.md

 If it responds with "Error: unable to connect to node . . ." then there is a problem with [RabbitMQ].

+While [RabbitMQ] should have been started after you installed it, you still need to restart it because you gave it a new configuration file, which it has not processed yet:

+{% highlight bash %}
+sudo systemctl restart rabbitmq-server.service
+{% endhighlight %}

 Then, restart the [supervisor] service:

 {% highlight bash %}